racoelhosilva/ESOF_ECOnnect/README.md

 </p>
 -->

-A `user` is any individual registered on the platform.
+A **user** is any individual registered on the platform.
 Users are authenticated via academic email and password.
 They have the option to personalize their profiles by including a description and uploading a profile picture.
-They can create `posts` consisting of pictures along with textual descriptions.
+They can also create **posts** consisting of pictures along with textual descriptions.
 Users may also follow other users and like each other's posts.
-Furthermore, the platform hosts `challenges` (created by admin users) focused on eco-friendly activities (with defined start/end dates and specific goals).
+Furthermore, the platform hosts **challenges** (created by admin users) focused on eco-friendly activities (with defined start/end dates and specific goals).
 Users can participate in these challenges and earn points.
 There is a leaderboard that displays users with the highest scores.

 <p align="center" justify="center">
   <img src="img/domain-model.png"/>